fromage-fraser/dd-gui/README.md

   such as `!`, `Q`, `T`, `H`, `$`, or `S`; existing user symbols are preserved.
 - **Mapper ownership:** DD_GUI uses its own GMCP/native mapper.
 During bootstrap it removes Mudlet's conflicting `generic_mapper` package, whose obsolete updater can otherwise request a dead `versions.lua` URL.
+The cleanup now runs as soon as the DD_GUI folder loads, before the GUI starts its own mapper, so the generic package's profile-level `map\autosave.dat` is not loaded beside DD_GUI during development reloads. `ddmap cleanup` repeats that removal if a local profile still has the old package installed; restart Mudlet afterward if it was freezing while reading the generic map.
   The custom mapper accepts the current direction-to-vnum exit shape and also understands a future richer exit object with destination, door state, door name, command, arrival, area ID, and special-exit fields.
 Older payloads are